yuanbei/Nars-Wiki/Procedural-Inference.md

 *** [03] <(&/, <(*, {SELF}, key001) --> reachable>, (^pick, {SELF}, key001)) =/> <(*, {SELF}, key001) --> hold>>.
 ```

-The system's knowledge about the `^pick' operator: "If the operator is executed on key001 after it becomes reachable, it will be hold by the system".
+The system's knowledge about the `^pick' operator: "If the operator is executed on key001 after it becomes reachable, it will be held by the system".

 In practical situations, such knowledge is usually represented in more general form, with the key001 replaced by independent variable #x, since it applies to many (though not all) terms.
 However, in that case, the frequency of the belief will not be very high, since there are many things that are reachable, but cannot be picked up.
 Adding more preconditions will increase the frequency, but decrease the generality and simplicity of the knowledge.